pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 ![Grant permissions to app-only principal](http://i.imgur.com/cMbU9xX.png)

 In order to grant permissions you'll need to provide the permission XML that describes the needed permissions.
-Since the sandbox solution scanner needs to be able to access all sites + also uses search with app-only it **requires** below permissions:
+Since the UI experience scanner needs to be able to access all sites + also uses search with app-only it **requires** below permissions:

 ```xml
 <AppPermissionRequests AllowAppOnlyPolicy="true">